membraneframework-labs/guide/guide/creating_element/testing.md

 ### Customizing pipeline module

-[`Membrane.Testing.Pipeline`](https://hexdocs.pm/membrane_core/Membrane.Testing.Pipeline.html) allows us to provide our custom implementations of [`Membrane.Pipeline`](https://hexdocs.pm/membrane_core/Membrane.Pipeline.html) callbacks that will be executed prior to `Membrane.Testing.Pipeline`'s implementations.
-Let's create Pipeline that will answer to requests with response we passed in initialization options.
+`Membrane.Testing.Pipeline` allows us to provide our custom implementations of `Membrane.Pipeline` callbacks that will be executed prior to `Membrane.Testing.Pipeline`'s implementations.
+Let's create pipeline that will answer to requests with response we passed in initialization options.
 To do this, we must define our custom module.

 ```elixir
 defmodule Example.Pipeline do